vickdev2/nomagic/readme.txt

 puul command --> git pull origin master

 =============================================
-create custom post type and tcustom texanomy in wordpress
+3.)create custom post type and tcustom texanomy in wordpress
 ==========================================================
 IMPORTANT NOTE---> if custom post type page not found error , you may change and save permalink in setting option wordpress. function custom_post_type() {